Popular Praise and Worship Songs of the ’90s

 Shiloh KaneshiroUncategorized Leave a Comment

 As the 20th century ended, Christians began embracing modern hymns.
-The ’90s were the start of an emerging worship movement, artists such as Chris Tomlin and Casting Crowns made huge hits.
+The ’90s were the start of an emerging worship movement when artists such as Chris Tomlin and Casting Crowns made huge hits.
 The ’90s provided both classic Christian songs and new sounds that were created through the changes in industry.
 The list below is of famous songs that topped out in the decade.

 Many worship songs released in the ’90s captured the heart and soul of Christians during the decade, rising to popularity.
-Our top ’90 s worship songs are taken from the CCLI top 100 lists.
-These lists are taken from all kinds of churches, big and small, in CCLI licensed denominations.
+Our top ’90s worship songs are taken from the CCLI top 100 lists.
+These lists are taken from all kinds of churches, big and small, in CCLI-licensed denominations.
 Since churches have been using CCLI to record worship song usage in church, they have the most accurate data for what was popular during that time.

 Estimated reading time: 11 minutes